srini-x/nyc-taxi-data-clickhouse/README.md

 same except for the paths and small differences due to the use of different versions of Ubuntu, 14.04 and 18.04.

-Details of AWS instance are listed in the [APPENDIX A: AWS EC2 Instance](#appendix-a-aws-ec2-instance) section.
+Details of AWS instance are listed in the [ClickHouse on AWS EC2 Instance](#clickhouse-on-aws-ec2-instance) section.

 ### Local Desktop Configuration